-The model also well represented the longitudinal differences in the long-term trend of surface O3 in Japan.
-Figure 4 shows the maps of linear trends of annual mean surface O3 during 1980-2005 calculated from the model simulations and observations at AEROS monitoring sites as selected for Fig. 3.
-The simulated annual mean surface O3 showed an increasing trend in the whole area including all of Japan and the Korean Peninsula (Fig. 4a).
-The simulated increasing trend of annual mean surface O3 well exceeded 2.0 ppbv/decade in wide areas of Japan except for Hokkaido, and tended to be greater toward western Japan, which is nearer to the Asian continent.
-However, the increasing trends of observed annual mean surface O3 at each monitoring site (Fig. 4b) differed greatly from each other even in nearby sites, and there was no apparent longitudinal tendency in trends at individual monitoring sites.
-However, we averaged the observed annual mean surface O3 at individual monitoring sites at longitudinal intervals (approximately 2.8°) of the model grids as shown by gray rectangles (Fig. 4b) and calculated the long-term trend of averaged monitoring data at each longitudinal band.
-The calculated increasing trends were clearly larger toward the west, which was consistent with westward rise of the increasing trends of simulated data.
+which is nearer to the Asian continent.
+However, the increasing trends in observed annual mean surface O_3 at each monitoring site (Fig. 4b) differed greatly from each other even at nearby sites, and there was no apparent longitudinal tendency in trends at individual monitoring sites.
+However, we averaged the observed annual mean surface O_3 at individual monitoring sites at longitudinal intervals (approximately 2.8°) of the model grids as shown by gray rectangles (Fig. 4b) and calculated the long-term trend in averaged monitoring data at each longitudinal band.
+The calculated increasing trends were clearly larger toward the west, which was consistent with the westward rise of the increasing trends in simulated data.

-There were seasonal differences in the long-term increasing trend of surface O3 over Japan.
-The temporal variations of observed and simulated seasonal mean surface O3 anomalies during 1980-2005 averaged over Japan are shown in Fig. 5.
-The increasing trend of surface O3 over Japan in the monitoring data was greatest in spring (March-May: 4.04 ppbv/year) and was also large in summer (June-August: 3.07 ppbv/year); in contrast, increasing trends were relatively small in fall (September-November: 2.29 ppbv/year) and winter (December-February: 1.28 ppbv/year).
-Seasonal dependency in the increasing trends of observed surface O3 over Japan has been previously reported (Ohara and Sakata, 2003; Parrish et al., 2012).
-Ohara and Sakata (2003) examined almost the same O3 monitoring data in Japan as used in the present study for the period 1985-1999 and showed year-round increase in surface O3 from 1985-1987 to 1997-1999 with a greater increase in the warm season (March-August) than in the rest of the year.
-Parrish et al. (2012) summarized long-term changes in lower tropospheric baseline O3 over the world including two regions in Japan (Mt.
-Happo and several sites in the marine boundary layer grouped as one region), and showed that the increasing trend of surface O3 was greatest in spring and least in fall in these two regions.
-In the present study, the simulated increasing trend in seasonal mean surface O3 was also larger in the warm (spring-summer) than in the cold season (fall-winter), consistent with the observed increasing trends.
+There were seasonal differences in the long-term increasing trend in surface O_3 over Japan.
+The temporal variations in observed and simulated seasonal mean surface O_3 anomalies during 1980-2005 averaged over Japan are shown in Fig. 5.
+The increasing trend in surface O_3 over Japan in the monitoring data was greatest in spring (March-May: 4.04 ppbv yr-1) and was also large in summer (June-August: 3.07 ppbv yr-1); in contrast, increasing trends were relatively small in fall (September-November: 2.29 ppbv yr-1) and winter (December-February: 1.28 ppbv yr-1).
+Seasonal dependency in the increasing trends in observed surface O_3 over Japan has been previously reported (Ohara and Sakata, 2003; Parrish et al., 2012).
+Ohara and Sakata (2003) examined almost the same O_3 monitoring data in Japan as used in the present study for the period 1985-1999 and showed a year-round increase in surface O_3 from 1985-1987 to 1997- 1999, with a greater increase in the warm season (March- August) than in the rest of the year.
+Parrish et al. (2012) summarized long-term changes in lower tropospheric baseline O_3 over the world, including two regions in Japan (Mt.
+Happo and several sites in the marine boundary layer grouped as one region), and showed that the increasing trend in surface O_3 was greatest in spring and least in fall in these two regions.
+In the present study, the simulated increasing trend in seasonal mean surface O_3 was also larger in the warm (spring-summer) than in the cold season (fall-winter), consistent with the observed increasing trends.

-As described above, our model captured well the basic features of long-term trends in observed surface O3 over Japan, which allowed us to use the simulated data for further analysis on the source of the long-term trend in the next section.
+As described above, our model captured the basic features of long-term trends in observed surface O_3 over Japan well, which allowed us to use the simulated data for further analysis on the source of the long-term trend in the next section.